segf00lt/website/content/blog/mekhosphere.md

 [_surrogate activities_](https://medium.com/chris-messina/surrogate-activities-the-power-process-16203dda87)
 of the increasingly mental kind, often at the expense of our _real needs_.
 Human beings hunt, forage, farm, trap, play, fight and flee.
-Our minds and our hearts are birthed from what we do with our _bodies_, and we ignore that at our peril.
-Adding a _sphere of machines_ to the stage of human life might be a way to shift emphasis back to the body and real external goals, to experience and interact with technology more _primal_ way.
+Our minds and our hearts are birthed from what we do with our _bodies_, which we ignore _at our peril_.
+Adding a _sphere of machines_ to the stage of human life might be a way to shift emphasis back to the body and real external goals, to experience and interact with technology in a more _primal_ way.

 In a future article I want to go into more detail on what a mekhosphere could look like, but for now I'll leave you with this.